-Now, everyone can appreciate the respectable sound quality and comfort of a decently priced pair of headphones.
-But with the hours spent “plugged in” (for those between 8 and 18, it averages 7 ½, said the NY Times 2 years ago) many people are willing to splurge on high quality headphones.
+Now, everyone can appreciate the respectable sound quality and comfort of a decently priced pair of headphones like ours.
+But with people spending more and more of their time “plugged in” (for those between 8 and 18, it averages 7 ½ hours a day, said the NY Times) many people are willing to splurge on extremely high quality headphones.
 With amazing technological advances and the people’s demand to back them, companies have produced some truly exceptional headphones—for equally exceptional prices.

 Below, for your perusing pleasure, are 5 of the best, and most expensive, headphones you can find and where to purchase them (if you have $1,000+ to spare).